 My style of working is collaborative, where we explore together - in a supportive, confidential and non-judgemental space - the difficulties that you are currently facing.
 My aim is to help you work through the issues you choose to bring, gaining insight, understanding and compassion for the things that may have shaped you and the way you relate to yourself and others, as well as finding ways forward in the present.

 I offer individual face-to-face counselling for adults aged 18+.
 My fee for a 50-minute session is £50.
 I provide long-term or short-term therapy, depending on your needs.
 Zoom and telephone sessions are also available.
-Please contact me to arrange an initial, free-of-charge, 20-minute phone call to discuss how we might work together.
+Please contact me to arrange an initial session or phone call to discuss how we might work together.

 Training, qualifications & experience